amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 $$c = \frac{1}{\sqrt{1+t^2}} \quad \textrm{and} \quad s= tc$$

 At this point we have our sines, cosines, tangens and cotangens, but we still do not have a rotation matrix.
 The next step is to search our matrix $\bf A$ for the largest element and save its indices.
 This is done in `/Code/Jacobi_method/off.cpp`. \
 The next step is to use these indices to create our orthogonal transformation matrix $\bf Q$.
-Then we can multiply our original matrix $\bf A$ from the right with $\bf Q$ and from the left with its transposed $\bf Q^T$.
+Then we can multiply our original matrix $\bf A$ from the right with $\bf Q$ and from the left with its transposed $\bf Q^\dagger$.
 This is done in `/Code/Jacobi_method/Jacobi_rotate.cpp`.
 We then repeat this process until the largest off-diagonal element is below a set tolerance.

 ## 3.4 Our method applied